UMAprotocol/docs/docs/developers/emp-deployment.md

 sidebar_label: Deploying an EMP Contract
 ---

 This tutorial will show you how to deploy an ExpiringMultiParty (EMP) contract by using the UMA `launch-emp` repository.
 By following these instructions, you will be able to launch a custom EMP on the Kovan testnet or Ethereum mainnet.
 The following tutorial is highly recommended for you to get familiar with the process.
-If you are familiar with process and understand how to correctly set parameters you can use a community made contract [deployer tool](https://syntheticbuilder.xyz/) to launch your EMP.

 This is the high-level EMP deployment process that you will need to follow.